laurensdewaele/tenso-mobile-app/app/lib/notes.md

 ### Medium prio

+- Refactor appState.
+Remove provider.
+Needs to be done with streams.
+A lot cleaner and more performance.
 - Try catch blocks on sensitive code.
 E.g. deleting workout.
 - Setup sentry.io, don't think about self hosting for now.
 - Login with device id, to save workouts already